Big Timber Garden

 The design is about large subtle gestures—a nod to the site’s expansive and dynamic skies, undulating topography, and history of water inundation … Read More

 The pedestrian entry transitions from stone and grass jointed pavers to a 34 foot long floating stone slab that rests on a steel beam and gabion system just below the water’s surface—Hughesumbanhower Architects had initially proposed a draw bridge.
 A recirculating cascade to the left of the stone slab activates the water’s surface and creates white noise to deflect highway sounds as one reaches the front pivot door.
-Boulders that Raymond hand-selected and sourced on-site, are placed in natural formations along the pond’s edge, some for seating and others as a means to enter and exit the water.
+Boulders that Jungles hand-selected and sourced on-site, are placed in natural formations along the pond’s edge, some for seating and others as a means to enter and exit the water.

-The main pond was being dug by the local pond consultant when Raymond amended the scheme to preserve the island with a lone specimen Cottonwood tree, initially slated for removal.
+The main pond was being dug by the local pond consultant when Jungles amended the scheme to preserve the island with a lone specimen Cottonwood tree, initially slated for removal.
 He wanted to celebrate the mangled spectacle of branches which casts its reflection upon the water’s surface in early morning and evening light.
-Raymond not only saved the island but decided to enlarge and form the main pond into a more natural shape.
+He not only saved the island but decided to enlarge and form the main pond into a more natural shape.

 Streams now link the ponds by a series of small cascades.
 Riparian plantings along the pond’s banks were installed in sod-like panels and disturbed areas were regenerated with native species.
 The meadow matrix can be mowed down as desired, to create a sense of impermanence and a sense of mystery as one meanders through shifting pathways.